pactflow/swagger-mock-validator/docs/OPENAPI3.md

 | Field Name | Supported |
 | --- | --- |
 | headers | yes |
-| content | partially (yes for application/json, no for all other mime types)
+| content | partial (body validation for application/json, header-only validation for other mime types.
+Parameters, e.g. charset, will be disregarded)
 | links | no |

 ## Callback Object